Editorial · Safety & Workforce

 Law & Compliance

-After delivering on-hire safety and health training, for how many years and in what format should you keep the records?
-We organize the 3-year retention obligation under Industrial Safety and Health Regulations Article 38, the 7 items to record, and the migration steps from paper to digital — for HR and general affairs officers.
+After delivering Japan's on-hire safety and health training, for how many years and in what format must you keep the records?
+We organize Japan's 3-year retention obligation under Article 38 of the Japanese Industrial Safety and Health Regulations (労働安全衛生規則第38条), the 7 items to record, and the migration steps from paper to digital — for HR and general affairs officers at Japan-based employers.

 Law & Compliance